stephenlrandall/kit-cors-issue/README.md

-# SvelteKit CORS Issue
+# SvelteKit `preview` Issue

-When loading data from a path provided by `import.meta.glob`, SvelteKit produces a CORS error in local `preview` mode only.
-The dev process is unaffected, as are actual deployments.
+When fetching data from a path provided by `import.meta.glob`, "Not found" errors are produced in `preview` mode only.